learnwithgurpreet/expressjs-graphql/README.md

 $ cd client
 $ npm install
 $ npm start
-Kudos, you are all set with graphQl server.
-Note:
-- Default port is 3000
+Your ReactJS app is using on 3000 port now
-- We are using create-react-app module
+Note: We are using create-react-app module
 ```